 - Aviation Training Center Coast Guard Base (ATC)

-If you have questions, concerns, or want more information about getting a divorce from an active-duty military member currently stationed overseas, connect with an military divorce attorney’s team today.
+If you have questions, or concerns, or want more information about getting a divorce from an active-duty military member currently stationed overseas, connect with a military divorce attorney’s team today.
 You may want someone knowledgeable to guide you through this process from start to finish.